robak86/hardwired/README.md

 const url = getUrl('someUserId');
 ```

+## Asynchronous resolution
+Definitions which can be instantiated using `.getAsync` | `.getAllAsync` container methods.
+They
+accept as a dependencies both sync and async definition.

 - `asyncClass` - supports injection of async definitions.
 Async dependencies need to be
   instantiated using `container.getAsync(someAsyncDef)` method